-I am a warm, respectful therapist and supervisor, offering individual, couples and organisational work.
-I have over twenty five years of work experience within the NHS including as specialist advisor to commissioners of NHS and non-statutory services to ensure provision of treatment for clients with addiction issues.
+I am a warm, respectful therapist and supervisor, offering individual &couples work, alongside organisational development.
+I have over twenty five years of work experience within the NHS including as specialist advisor to commissioners of NHS and non-statutory services.

-I am co-founder of the Thallo Practice an independent counselling service.
-I have served on the Board and been Board Chair of UKAHPP (Association for Humanistic Psychology Practitioners) an accrediting body for psychotherapists.
-And I am a trained Cruse Bereavement Counsellor (National Bereavement Care Organisation www.cruse.org.uk)
+I have served as Board Chair and Board Director for UKAHPP (Association for Humanistic Psychology Practitioners) an accrediting body for psychotherapists.
+I am a trained Cruse Bereavement Counsellor (National Bereavement Care Organisation www.cruse.org.uk) co-founder of the Thallo Practice an independent counselling service & part of Cancer Counselling London.

 Individual therapy provides an environment in which you are supported to develop the skills necessary for managing your self and your relationships in new, satisfying and emotionally responsive ways.